Get Schooled

 3. Complete the form as instructed by your college.
 In the instance where your dependency status changes, you may be required to update your FAFSA.

 You may also be required to submit an appeal letter detailing your change in financial circumstances.
-We recommend using SwiftStudent to help– a program that helps you write a financial aid appeal letter for free.
+We recommend using SwiftStudent to help–a program that helps you write a financial aid appeal letter for free.

 What if I don’t have the required documentation?

 There are some cases in which a student may be unable to provide the financial information of a parent or guardian.
 Colleges may be able to grant a dependency override, which is usually a longer process and will require submitting more supporting documentation.
-If you are unable to provide your parent or guardian’s financial documents, get in touch with your financial aid office to explain your specific situation.
+If you are unable to provide your parent or guardian’s financial documents, get in touch with your financial aid office to explain your situation.
 They can support you through the process of appealing for a dependency override, which means that you may be considered an “independent” student rather than a “dependent” one.

 Dependency overrides are typically available for students with complex familial situations, such as: